edxmorgan/diff_uv/README.md

 This library provides capabilities to generate the kinematics and dynamics models of an underwater vehicle in a symbolically.
 This makes it possible to solve for gradients, hessians and jacobians using [casadi](https://web.casadi.org/).
 Through casadi, the dynamics can be interfaced with state-of-the-art codes such as SUNDIALS, IPOPT, FATROP etc for integration and optimisation.
-It can be used from C++, Python or Matlab/Octave.
+It is also possible to do code generatio to be used from C++, Python or Matlab/Octave.

 The following assumptions have been made for the dynamics of the underwater vehicle model: